 Transposition of the great arteries (TGA) is the most common cyanotic congenital heart lesion that presents in neonates.
 The hallmark of transposition of the great arteries is ventriculoarterial discordance, in which the aorta arises from the morphologic right ventricle and the pulmonary artery arises from the morphologic left ventricle.
 See the images below.

 Although transposition of the great arteries was first described over 2 centuries ago, no treatment was available until the middle of the 20th century, with the development of surgical atrial septectomy in the 1950s and balloon atrial septostomy in the 1960s.
-These palliative therapies were followed by physiological procedures (atrial switch operation) and anatomic repair (arterial switch operation).
+These palliative therapies were followed by physiological procedures (atrial switch operation) and anatomic repair (arterial switch operation) (see the video below).
 Today, the survival rate for infants with transposition of the great arteries is greater than 90%.

 The major anatomic classifications of transposition of the great arteries depend on the relationship of the great arteries to each other and/or the infundibular morphology.
 In approximately 60% of the patients, the aorta is anterior and to the right of the pulmonary artery (dextro-transposition of the great arteries [d-TGA]).
 However in a subset of patients, the aorta may be anterior and to the left of the pulmonary artery (levo-transposition of the great arteries [l-TGA]).
 In addition, most patients with transposition of the great arteries (regardless of the spacial orientation of the great arteries) have a subaortic infundibulum, an absence of subpulmonary infundibulum, and fibrous continuity between the mitral valve and the pulmonary valve.
 Despite these useful classifications, several exceptions are noted, and, hence, discordant ventriculoarterial connection is the only distinguishing characteristic that defines transposition of the great arteries.